ivangfr/springboot-kong-plugins/README.md

 Response Body: ivan.franchin, it is private.
 ```

-When a client has been authenticated, the plugin will append some headers to the request before proxying it to the upstream service, like : `X-Consumer-ID`, `X-Consumer-Username`, `X-Credential-Username`, etc.
+When a client has been authenticated, the plugin will append some headers to the request before proxying it to the
-Please refer to https://getkong.org/plugins/basic-authentication for more information.
+upstream service, like: `X-Consumer-ID`, `X-Consumer-Username` and `X-Credential-Username`.
+For more information about
+those headers, please refer to https://getkong.org/plugins/basic-authentication.
+You can see those values
+using the actuator endpoint `httptrace`: http://localhost:8080/actuator/httptrace.

 In the example above, the application controller is using the `X-Credential-Username` header to log `ivan.franchin`.